AdobeDocs/commerce-frontend-core/src/pages/guide/themes/inherit.md

 A parent theme is specified in the child theme `theme.xml` declaration file.

 Example:
-The Orange theme by ExampleCorp inherits from the Magento Blank theme.
+The Orange theme by ExampleCorp inherits from the Blank theme.
 The inheritance is declared in `app/design/frontend/ExampleCorp/orange/theme.xml` as follows:

 ```xml
 <theme xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:framework:Config/etc/theme.xsd">